juacas/quizaccess_delayed/README.md

 If you enable quiz open time in quiz settings, quiz students will no longer have to manually refresh the page in order to get “Attempt Quiz Now” button at the quiz open timing.
 A random delay up to 10 minutes is assigned to each student for spreading the entry times.

+## Acknowledgements

+This plugin is based on previous quizaccess_activateattempt.